Madeleine Flannagan holds an LLB (Bachelor of Laws) from the University of Auckland and is a Barrister.

 Her research interests lie in jurisprudence, philosophy of law, ethics and rights and freedoms law – particularly the place of religion in public life.
-Her primary areas of practice are litigation; she mostly works in Family Law where she specialises in child protectionlaw, she also works in the Civil and Criminal jurisdictions and is a Legal Aid provider in all 3 areas.
+Her primary areas of practice are litigation.
+She mostly works in Family Law where she specialises in Public Law.
+She also works in the Civil and Criminal jurisdictions; she is a Legal Aid provider in all 3 areas.

 Works in Progress